puppetlabs/puppet-docs/source/pe/3.0/overview_whats_new.markdown

 * Puppet agents are now supported on Windows Server 2012.
 * The addition of [parameterized class](/guides/parameterized_classes.html) support in the console makes it easier to use pre-built modules from the [Puppet Forge](http://forge.puppetlabs.com/).
 * A new resource type, [service](/references/3.2.latest/type.html#service), is now available for browsing in live management.
 * Live management cloning is deprecated and has been removed from the console.
-For alternate ways to accomplish similar functionality, the [release notes](./appendix.html#release-notes) contain detailed instructions.
+For alternate ways to accomplish similar functionality, the [release notes](./appendix.html#release-notes) contain suggestions.
 * Compliance is deprecated and has been removed from the console.
 For alternate ways to accomplish similar functionality, visit this page that describes an [alternate workflow in greater detail](./compliance_alt.html).
 * Facter 1.7 provides support for [external facts](https://puppetlabs.com/blog/facter-1-7-introduces-external-facts/), which makes writing custom Facter facts much easier than before.
 * All deprecated commands that precede Puppet 2.6.x (e.g., `puppetmasterd`, `puppetd`, `ralsh`, etc.) are now removed.